mattlima/mooog/README.md

   .start()
 ```

-### What Mooog isn't

-Mooog is not a shim for the deprecated Audio API.
-It also doesn't (yet) worry
-about cross-platform issues.
-It is developed and tested on the latest version
-of Google Chrome, and expects to run there.
-Ensuring cross-platform
-consistency is on the to-do list once the API stabilizes and browser support
-improves.

 ### Features
 Mooog provides a `MooogAudioNode` object that can wrap one or more AudioNodes.
 At a minumum, it exposes the methods of the wrapped Node (or the first in its internal